sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 Each node has a primary objective and property which it strives to fulfill, regardless of the system status.
 The supervisor handles requests from customers and updates from workers.
 It must be available at all time, even if its response are outdated.
 On the contrary, the worker focus on consistency with its current job.
 It monitors and mirrors precisely the state of the printer job, and continue to do so even in case of network failure.
 For the worker, there is no need or no rush to send updates about the job, as long as it keeps things consistent.

 We have simplified the structure and stated the primary role of each node.
 Now we must explain how both nodes communicate with each other.
 The communication protocol defines how progress can happen overall the system.
 The core tenet of our framework is that each time both nodes are connected and have an opportunity for communication, they would make a round-trip, exchanging data and commands.
-This framework is called a **reactive loop** because it always starts with a request for the current printer/worker status (considered locally consistent), so that the supervisor properly reacts to it.
+This framework is called a **reactive loop** because it always starts with a request for the current worker state (considered locally consistent), so that the supervisor properly reacts to it.
 This small exchange is enough to let the supervisor refresh its internal state, and to send new commands to the worker for the next thing to do.

 ![](figures/reactive_loop.png)